 - Joining a university society – https://www.ussu.co.uk/.
 Have a look at our Employable Me page to make the most out of your Student Union Society membership

 - Employability Award – This university award rewards you for part-time work, volunteering, participating in societies and hobbies.
+You can even do the award as a graduate!
 It helps you gain this valuable experience which is so important to employers.
 Find out more about the award here.

 Remember that you are always learning new skills which contribute to your employability.
 Every opportunity to work on your skillset will take you a step closer to your dream job.

-This blog has been written by Pinar Mehmet, who is a Student Engagement Assistant in Employability and Careers
+This blog has been written by Pinar Mehmet, former Student Engagement Assistant in Employability and Careers